hululan/GTW-Models/README.md

 # GTW-Models
-Here is a framework named Geographically and temporally weighted models, enabling using customized local models such as random forest, extra-trees.
+GTW-Models is a framework named Geographically and temporally weighted models, enabling using customized local models such as random forest, extra-trees.
 This method overcomes spatial non-stationarity and temporal variation, which are common while spatial modeling with aspatial models.

 ## Examples
 Initialize parameters for model training